XenuCode/JMemeBot4Discord/README.md

 # JMemeBot4Discord

-### Simple and lightweight MemeBot for discord made completly in java !
+### Simple and lightweight MemeBot for discord made completly in Java !
 ### How to Deploy
 Threre is no official windows and MacOS support !

 ####
-- Download `memebot.jar` into your final destination
+- Download `JMemeBot4Discord.jar` into your final destination
 - Install the latest `java 8`
     - Arch based distros: `sudo pacman -S jre8-openjdk`
     - Ubuntu based distros: `sudo apt install openjdk-8-jre`